chrissix666/PythonScript-Bulk-ClearlogoCreator-FromFonts/README.md

 ## Fonts: Random or Specific

+Supported font types: .ttf & .otf

 The `fonts` folder controls the behavior:
 - **One font in the folder** → that exact font is used for every logo (specific/targeted)
 - **Multiple fonts in the folder** → a random font is picked per folder (random bulk creation)

+Note: Not all fonts support special characters from other languages (e.g. ä, ö, ü) — check the font beforehand especially on bulk/random use.

 ## Styling